openstack/octavia/doc/source/admin/guides/operator-maintenance.rst

 is still functioning, it is advisable to investigate and potentially recreate it if it is stuck in a non-ACTIVE state.

+A load balancer in a PENDING provisioning status is immutable, it cannot be updated or deleted by another process, this PENDING status acts as a lock on the resource.
+If a database outage occurs while a load balancer is deleted, created or updated, the Octavia control plane will try to remove the PENDING status and set it to ERROR during a long period of time (around 2h45min with the default settings), to prevent the resource from remaining immutable.

 Monitoring load balancer functionality
 --------------------------------------